-Posted under Courts & Edublogging & Innovation and Reform & Just For Fun & learning & Online Schools & Parents & Preschool & Principals & School Board & School Choice & School Finance & State Legislature & Tax Credits & Teachers & Urban Schools
+Posted under Courts & Edublogging & Innovation and Reform & Just For Fun & Online Schools & Parents & Preschool & Principals & School Board & School Choice & School Finance & State Legislature & Tax Credits & Teachers & Urban Schools

 Unbelievably, another new year is already underway, and I’m left to ponder what kind of hopes it holds out for Colorado kids and families seeking the best educational opportunities and outcomes possible.
 While I recover from the blissful batch of toys, games, and goodies, it seems like a perfect time to ponder what might emerge out of the chaos in 2014:

 - Having come to power in November’s elections, what kind of strides will conservative reform-oriented school boards in Jefferson County and Loveland (Thompson) make toward expanding educational choice, improving fiscal accountability, and boosting academic achievement?